Hurricane Olivia (2018)

-Olivia's approach towards the Hawaiian Islands prompted the issuance of tropical storm watches and warnings for Hawaii County, Maui County, the island of Oahu, and Kauai County.
+Olivia's approach towards the Hawaiian Islands prompted the issuance of tropical storm watches and warnings for Hawaii County, Maui County, the island of Oahu, and Kauaʻi County.
 Hawaii Governor David Ige declared Hawaii, Maui, Kalawao, Kauai, and Honolulu counties disaster areas prior to Olivia's landfall in order to activate emergency disaster funds and management.
 Tropical-storm-force winds mainly affected Maui County and Oahu.
 Torrential rainfall occurred on both Maui and Oahu, peaking at 12.93 in in West Wailuaiki, Maui.
 Olivia felled trees, and caused thousands of power outages and severe flooding on Maui.
 Floodwaters deposited debris on roads and caused severe damage to portions of highways, most notably Lower Honoapiilani Road where cliffs were eroded along its shoulder; repairs to that road are still ongoing as of January 2021.
 In Honokohau Valley, the Honokohau stream rose over 15 ft, submerging a bridge and inundating over a dozen homes.
 Multiple homes and vehicles were swept away by floodwaters.
 Olivia left the valley without potable water for more than a week.
 Ditch systems in the valley that supply water to residents were damaged during the storm; repairs cost $300,000–$400,000 (2018 USD) and finished during May 2020.
 Several hundred power outages occurred on Molokai, and around 1,100 lost power in Honolulu.
 A pipe overflowed from excessive rainfall on Oahu, sending raw sewage into Kapalama Stream and Honolulu Harbor.
 United States president Donald Trump issued a disaster declaration for Hawaii to aid with emergency response efforts.
 Olivia caused a total of $25 million in damage throughout Hawaii.